AL333Z/fp-in-industry/pres.md

 # Wiring

-How to achieve _separation of concerns_?
+How to achieve _separation of concerns_ and have a good _modularity_?

 ---